kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System-1/README.md

 1. Start year vs. graduation year logic:
 If a user is a "Student" or “Employed & Student,” check that start year is later than graduation year.
 Additionally, the graduation year must be later than the start year.

-2. "Employed & Student" submission issue:
+2. Submission clearing issue:
-If a user selects "Employed & Student" in the employment status, the form submits successfully but does not store data in the employment_status column of the alumni_profile table and does not add a row in the alumni_documents table.
-Additionally, no data is displayed in the dashboard cards.
+When a rejected profile is resubmitted, previously entered details appear in the form, but clicking submit clears all data and reopens the form incorrectly.
+The form should reset automatically and allow smooth resubmission.

 🟠 High Priority
 ______________________

-1. Submission clearing issue:
+1. "Employed & Student" submission issue:
-When a rejected profile is resubmitted, previously entered details appear in the form, but clicking submit clears all data and reopens the form incorrectly.
-The form should reset automatically and allow smooth resubmission.
+If a user selects "Employed & Student" in the employment status, the form submits successfully but does not store data in the employment_status column of the alumni_profile table and does not add a row in the alumni_documents table.
+Additionally, no data is displayed in the dashboard cards.

-2. Yellow rejection card display:
+3. Yellow rejection card display:
 Rejection cards must appear in the dashboard, not only in the proceeding tab.
 It should match the style of the “Complete Your Profile” card.

 🟡 Medium Priority